Jessica van der Meer

 Before joining 2TG, Jessica worked for the United Nations and the International Institute for Sustainable Development, where she specialised in international trade and sustainable development issues, including WTO law and bilateral investment treaties.
 She has continued to pursue her interests in this area, having worked with Professor David Holloway on Schmitthoff’s Export Trade: The Law and Practice of International Trade.

 Jessica practices in all aspects of property damage.
 She has experience assisting in claims raising complex technical matters ranging from design issues to geotechnical considerations.
 In particular, Jessica has experience of claims relating to fires, floods, subsidence and landslip and other nuisance and statutory based forms of liability.
-She regularly advises on and acts in subrogated recovery claims and claims for indemnity insurers, with a particular emphasis on construction professionals.
+She regularly advises on and acts in subrogated recovery claims and claims for indemnity insurers, with a particular emphasis on construction professionals and network operators.

 - SESW Acting for a water company where a water main had been drilled into by a third party resulting in extensive escape of water.
 Legal issues included limitation and whether there could be recovery of certain heads of loss.